General Chemistry · Unit 15

-Start here: acid-base chemistry is really about proton transfer, equilibrium, and concentration all working together.
-In this unit, you will identify acids and bases, calculate pH, compare strong vs weak acids, and work through buffers and titrations without mixing up the rules.
-This picks up directly from chemical equilibrium and brings together ideas from solutions and concentration.
+Acids and bases come together by connecting proton transfer, equilibrium, and concentration.
+You’ll identify acids and bases, calculate pH, compare strong vs. weak acids, use Ka and Kb, and work through buffers and titrations without mixing up the rules.

 What you'll learn